Ilie Năstase: Controversies

-In 2017, while captaining his country's Fed Cup team against Great Britain, Năstase was overheard commenting about Serena Williams' unborn child, and the then 71-year-old asked Britain's Fed Cup captain Anne Keothavong for her room number while posing for photographers.
+In 2017, while captaining his country's Fed Cup team against Great Britain, Năstase was overheard commenting about the color of Serena Williams' unborn child, and the then 71-year-old asked Britain's 33 year old Fed Cup captain Anne Keothavong for her room number while posing for photographers.
 Năstase previously made unfounded comments about Williams allegedly doping.
 Before Great Britain and Romania began their two-day World Group play-off, Năstase allegedly stormed in to the media centre to confront British journalists over the reporting of his comments the previous day.
 Năstase could only find Press Association tennis correspondent Eleanor Crook before launching into a tirade about the reporting.

 During the second rubber, after the crowd had been told to respect the players, he said to match umpire Andreas Egli: "It's not the opera, what's your fucking problem?"
 He was ultimately ejected from the stadium for unsportsmanlike conduct.
 In a statement the International Tennis Federation (ITF) additionally confirmed that Năstase had his accreditation removed and would take no further part in the tie.
 The next day, the ITF provisionally suspended Năstase under the Fed Cup Regulations for a breach of the Fed Cup Welfare Policy, meaning that he was banned from the site of any ITF event.
 When Năstase was ejected from the stadium he met Crook again and, separated by a large number of security guards, verbally attacked her.
 The next day, despite being banned from the venue, Năstase reappeared and went to have lunch in the onsite restaurant.
 He additionally sent flowers to the British team.
 On 21 July 2017, he was suspended by the ITF until 2021.

 Williams released a statement on social media branding the comments about her unborn child as racist, noting that it saddened her that we live in a society where these comments can be made.
-Năstase then apologised on social media regarding the comments he made about Williams, but made comments about Konta speaking to the umpire which upset him.
+Năstase then apologised on social media regarding the comments he made about Williams, but made comments about Johanna Konta speaking to the umpire which upset him.
 In a further interview with the BBC, Năstase justified his comments to Konta, stating that he only abused her after being ejected from the court and did so as a fan rather than a captain.
 Năstase also said that he regretted his behaviour in the incident.
 Năstase was not invited to the 2017 French Open and Wimbledon following his suspension.
 The Madrid Open, however, invited Năstase to be part of the prizegiving ceremony, which was won by Romanian Simona Halep.
-This was a move that was deemed irresponsible by the WTA, which had revoked Năstase's privileges while the ITF carried out its investigation.
+This was deemed irresponsible by the WTA, which had revoked Năstase's privileges while the ITF carried out its investigation.